 Hyderabad offers great food, amazing food which is an integral part of experiencing the city.
-However, Ramzan is a time when the air is filled with intangible goodwill that connects curious humans!
+However, Ramadan is a time when the air is filled with intangible goodwill that connects curious humans!

-Basically, if you want to soak in the grandeur of Nizam’s kitchen, you must plan your visit to Hyderabad during Ramzan and take a Ramzan special food walk around the iconic Charminar area!
+Basically, if you want to soak in the grandeur of Nizam’s kitchen, you must plan your visit to Hyderabad during Ramadan and take a Ramadan special food walk around the iconic Charminar area!

 Also read: Ramzan food walk at Zakaria Street, Kolkata

 Charminar and the Bazar: the heart of Hyderabad

 While Hyderabad’s dining culture emphasises on Tehzeeb (fine taste) and the best of the meals are often found at the iconic eateries, the approach road to Charminar comes alive with elan during Iftar.

 Makeshift stalls shouldering each other with Sheek (sticks made of iron which hold the succulent pieces of kebab together) and charcoal ovens queue up!